 As you run your business, you might need to consider the following questions:

-Do I have enough clients to make the jump to private practice?
+- Do I have enough clients to make the jump to private practice?

-What will my work schedule be?
+- What will my work schedule be?
 Should I be prepared to work nights and weekends?

-What is my fee?
+- What is my fee?
 How do I decide how much to charge?

-How do I find the right attorney or accountant?
+- How do I find the right attorney or accountant?

-What do I do if a disgruntled client leaves a public review?
+- What do I do if a disgruntled client leaves a public review?

-How much should I invest in my office?
-What's necessary and what's optional?
+- How much should I invest in my office?
+What's necessary, and what's optional?

 Tips for Starting a Private Practice in Psychology

-Expect Ups and Downs:
+Expect Ups and Downs

 Every business encounters ups and downs.
-Hornstein explains that during the "lulls or rushes" in business, you can create opportunity.
+Hornstein explains that you can create opportunity during the "lulls or rushes" in business.
+Psychologists can use this time to provide pro bono sessions to those who need counseling.

-Hire Help When You Can:
+Hire Help When You Can

 Draw on professionals to help you build your social media presence.
 Ask lawyers for advice on legal issues and enlist staff to handle invoices or perform time-consuming administrative tasks.
 Running a business means being able to delegate responsibilities when needed.

-Build Your Brand With Free Workshops and Events:
+Build Your Brand With Free Workshops and Events

 "Charging for everything is a foolish mistake when you are just starting out," Hornstein explains.

-Build a Network of Colleagues:
+Build a Network of Colleagues

 Building a network of psychologists allows you to get help from your colleagues on business matters.
 "You also need a network of colleagues so you don't feel lonely," Hornstein says.